 WinRM promised a powerful and complete system once presented.
 But its time-consuming installation and configuration, as well as its many steps to establish communication security, prevented many Windows users from accessing it.

-OpenSSH in Windows 10 has two different versions, which are called OpenSSH Client and OpenSSH Server.
+OpenSSH in Windows 10 has two different versions, which are calling OpenSSH Client and OpenSSH Server.

 This version only has the ability to communicate with Windows SSH.
 OpenSSH Client is available to users through CMD and PowerShell environments.

 What is OpenSSH Server?

 The OpenSSH Server version is actually the server-side version that has the ability to provide SSH service.
 A system with a client version must connect to another system with a server version.

 3- Quick communication